Home » Water Quality » Tap Water » Is San Jose Tap Water Safe To Drink In 2022?

 Is The Tap Water Hard or Soft?

-San Jose tap water is about as hard as water can get.
-This means the water contains high amounts of both calcium and magnesium.
+San Jose tap water is usually hard water.
+This means the water contains high amounts of both calcium and magnesium (respectively, 25 to 95 ppm and 12 to 71 ppm).

 Valley Water is the main source of treated tap water for the San Jose Municipal Water System, though the source can sometimes vary depending on a home’s location in the city.

 There are a few natural sources where Valley Water gets its surface water.
-The South Bay Aqueduct, Lake Del Valle, the San Luis Resevoir, the Dyer Resevoir, and Anderson and Calero reservoirs.
+The South Bay Aqueduct, Lake Del Valle, the San Luis ResKind Water Systemsir, the Dyer ResKind Water Systemsir, and Anderson and Calero reservoirs.

 After sourcing water from these various locations, Valley Water treats the water.
 When it is free from infections, it moves through the lead pipes and into the city’s homes and businesses.